A sufficient condition for the continuity of permanental processes with applications to local times of Markov processes: Some basic continuity theorems

-\begin{remark} {\rm Theorem \ref{maj} is well known.
-It contains ideas that originated in an important early paper byÊ Garcia,Ê Rodemich andÊÊ Rumsey Jr., \cite{GRR} andÊÊ were developed further byÊÊ Preston, \cite{Preston1, Preston2} andÊ Fernique, \cite{Fernique}.
-We present a generalization of it in \cite[Theorem 3.1]{MRas}.
-Unfortunately, the statement of \cite[Theorem 3.1]{MRas} makes it appear that (\ref{2.5}), in this paper, is required for (\ref{2.12}), in this paper, to hold.
-This is not the case as one can see from going through the proof of \cite[Theorem 3.1]{MRas}.
-However, an easier way to see that (\ref{2.12}), in this paper, holds is to note that it follows immediately from \cite[Theorem 6.3.3]{book}.
-Again, unfortunately, the hypothesis of \cite[Theorem 6.3.3]{book} requires that $X$ is a Gaussian process.
-A reading of the proof shows that it actually only requires that $X(t) \in L^{\psi_2}(\Om,P)$ and $\|X(t)-X(s)\|_{\psi_2} \le d(s,t) $ for all $s,t \in T$.
+\begin{remark} Theorem~\ref{maj} is well known.
+It contains ideas that originated in an important early paper by Garcia, Rodemich and Rumsey Jr.~\cite{GRR}, and were developed further by Preston~\cite{Preston1,Preston2} and Fernique \cite{Fernique}.
+We present a generalization of it in~\cite{MRas}, Theorem 3.1.
+Unfortunately, the statement of~\cite{MRas}, Theorem~3.1, makes it appear that (\ref{25}), in this paper, is required for (\ref {212}), in this paper, to hold.
+This is not the case as one can see from going through the proof of~\cite{MRas}, Theorem 3.1.
+However, an easier way to see that (\ref{212}), in this paper, holds is to note that it follows immediately from~\cite{book}, Theorem 6.3.3.
+Again, unfortunately, the hypothesis of~\cite{book}, Theorem 6.3.3, requires that $X$ is a Gaussian process.
+A~reading of the proof shows that it actually only requires that $X(t) \in L^{\psi_2}(\Om,P)$ and $\|X(t)-X(s)\|_{\psi_2} \le d(s,t) $ for all $s,t \in T$ where $d(s,t)$ is some metric; see also~\cite{KR}. \end{remark}